aixp/PICL/README.md

 Only PIC16F177{3,6,8} is currently supported and tested

-Features:
-* memory banks switching implemented
+Main differences from original language and compiler:
 * bit access indices may be named numeric constants
+* interrupt handler procedures added
 * SLEEP, CLRWDT and RESET commands added
 * "*" operator added for integer operands (addition with carry)
 * "/" operator added for integer operands (substraction with borrow)
+* memory banks switching implemented

 Subsystems:
 * [Pic](Pic): compiler